tymyrddin/red-network/source/docs/bluetooth/README.md

 ## Why?

 * The design of Bluetooth pays a lot of attention to security.
 The connection can be encrypted and authenticated.
-The Bluetooth address is set by the device firmware and not by the OS kernel, which makes address spoofing harder but not impossible.
+The address is set by the device firmware and not by the OS kernel, which makes address spoofing harder but not impossible.
 * A device can be set into non-discoverable mode for it to not show up in a scan result.
 * The protocol stack is so complex that various vulnerabilities have come up in all common Bluetooth implementations